 If you’ve had to have one or both legs amputated, finding an appropriate wheelchair cushion may seem even harder for you.
 You need a cushion that can handle your different posture needs and provide support for your amputated limbs.
 Luckily, cushion designers have got you covered.

-The height of your wheelchair cushion is another important factor to take into consideration.
+The height of your chair cushion is another important factor to take into consideration.
 Your wheelchair will be fitted to you specifically, with the seat and footrests arranged at the right height to support your body.
 If your footrests are too high, they’ll shove you back into the corner of the chair, and if they’re too low, they’ll place strain on your knees.

 When you get a wheelchair cushion, that extra height is going to change your footrest height needs.
 This is especially important for more petite people, who may find themselves with their legs dangling.
 Make sure you take your wheelchair in to get it refitted to you after you get your new seat cushion.